-Pantone analyzes cultural influences such as the entertainment industry, fine art, travel, fashion, and design as well as “new lifestyles, playstyles, and socio-economic conditions.”
+Pantone analyzes cultural influences (the entertainment industry, fine art, travel, fashion, and design) as well as “new lifestyles, playstyles, and socio-economic conditions.”

 As you might imagine, technology is also an influencer of color along with “social media platforms and even upcoming sporting events that capture worldwide attention.”

-Here’s the color Pantone chose as their color of the year: Classic Blue, which they say is the sort of stable and trustworthy blue one can rely upon.
+Here’s the color Pantone chose as last year’s color of the year: Classic Blue, which they say is the sort of stable and trustworthy blue one can rely upon.

 “We’re living in a time that requires trust and faith.”Leatrice Eiseman, Executive Director of the Pantone Color Institute

-In my own home, I have begun to rely on paints from Behr and Glidden and especially love to order samples from Home Depot.
-You can snag as many as 8 of them with free shipping…so I am linking to a few favs seen here.
+In my own home, I have often turn to paints from Behr and Glidden and especially love to order samples from Home Depot.
+You can snag them with free shipping…so I am linking to a few favs seen here.

 2. Nurturing Warm Neutrals